 There are sketches in the manuscript of “The Battle of The Nile” and “The Battle of St. Kitts”, battles which took place before John Buttrey became a fifer and where the 34th did not serve, resulting in these stories being written down well after the fact.

 John appears to have written Quick Step #616. and thanks to Eamonn O’Keeffee, we know that several members of his regiment also wrote tunes in the manuscript (Tilby, Dorman, Gittings and Quinton).

-John emigrated to Canada in 1849 where the manuscript passed to his son Francis Buttrey, to his grandson Alfred Buttrey, to his great-granddaughter Beatrice Buttrey, to her daughter Gladys Cameron, to her daughter Sandra Cameron of Georgetown, ON and on July 31, 2019 to Fort York c/o the City of Toronto Archives.
+John emigrated to Canada in 1849 where the manuscript passed to his son Francis Buttrey, to his grandson Alfred Buttrey, to his great-granddaughter Beatrice Buttrey, to her daughter Gladys Cameron, to her daughter Sandra Cameron of Georgetown, ON and on July 31, 2019 to Fort York c/o the City of Toronto Museum and Heritage Services Unit.
 (Full history of John Buttrey here.)

 Requests for copies of the National Archives microfiche of this manuscript were granted to Fort Henry in 1980; Fort George in 1981; Colonial Williamsburg in 1985; and Fort York in 1987; as well as other museums and groups in England.
 It is with great pleasure that I am now able to make this music available to all who wish to review or use it via this website.

 Receive updates by following our Buttrey Fife Music Facebook Page.